jam9304/CV/README.md

 _Digital Assistant_

-- Assisted the digital restructuring of the company.
+- Assist the digital restructuring of the company.
-- Moved all digital files onto the new system and create new files for all old paperwork stored in the office.
+- Move all digital files onto the new system and create new files for all old paperwork stored in the office.
-- I learnt how to use the newly installed software and the structure of the new server the company had purchased, in order to train current staff members how on to use them.
+- Learn how to use the newly installed software and the structure of the new server the company had purchased, in order to train current staff members how on to use them.

 <br>